-The impact of non-standard needs, together with behavioural biases, could be further exacerbated by firms’ behaviour.
+The impact of non-standard needs, together with behavioural biases, could be further exacerbated by how firms behave.

-Consumers, including those in vulnerable circumstances, should be confident that they are getting fair access, price and quality when using financial services.
-To ensure this happens, firms in all sectors need to pay attention to the fair treatment of vulnerable consumers across all their products and services and embed this approach into their culture, policies and processes.
+To make sure this happens, firms in all sectors need to pay attention to the fair treatment of vulnerable consumers across all products and services.

 - Approach to Consumers - 2018

-Our Occasional Paper in 2015 aimed to increase understanding and discussion around vulnerability.
-We also aimed to provide practical help and resources for firms to develop and implement a vulnerability strategy.
+Our Occasional Paper (pdf) aimed to increase understanding and discussion around vulnerability.
+The paper also included practical resources to help firms to develop and implement a vulnerability strategy.

-The paper showed examples of good practice in the way some firms treat consumers in vulnerable circumstances.
+The paper and accompanying research showed examples of good practice in the way some firms treat consumers in vulnerable circumstances.
 However, it also highlighted instances in which vulnerable consumers had not received fair treatment from firms.

-In Our Approach to Consumers we addressed concerns raised in the feedback to Our Future Approach to Consumers consultation paper.
-The paper explained our vision for well-functioning markets for consumers, and the conditions we want to see to achieve this.
+In Our Approach to Consumers (pdf), we explained our vision for well-functioning markets for consumers, and the conditions we want to see to achieve this.

 We committed to consult further on guidance for firms on the treatment of vulnerable consumers.